drvinceknight/pfm/docs/_assessment/individual-coursework.md

 topic.
 Your report is to be written in LaTeX and must use aspects of programming (Python) to illustrate the particular topic.

+For your topic choose a theorem, conjecture or algorithm and use code to illustrate, prove or disprove it.

 *You are encouraged to choose your own topic*, if you do so I recommend checking with me (Vince Knight) that the topic is appropriate.
-If you are unable to choose a topic select one from the following:

-- Convergence of sequences,
-- Complex numbers,
-- Solving differential equations,
-- Random events in probability.

-You are encouraged to include the code used as an appendix.

 ## Marking scheme